 Professional Staff Director

 Bill was born and raised in North Chili, NY, graduated from York Central, and is a veteran of the U.S. Army.
 He obtained an A.A.S. in Heating and Air-Conditioning Technology in 1992 and completed a 5 year apprenticeship in HVAC (Journeymen) with Sheet Metal Workers Local 46, May 1997; working for 15 years for the Leo J. Roth Corporation as an HVAC field technician and an apprentice instructor at the union hall.
 He became an HVAC Instructor at MCC in 2007.
-He continued his education, earning a B.S. in Vocational and Technical Education in 2016 from Empire State College and a Masters in Adult Education from Buffalo State College in 2017.
-He worked on a NYSERDA grant that allowed MCC to create a Solar Training Center and SUNY approved solar certificate within the HVAC/R program.
+He earned a B.S. in Vocational and Technical Education in 2016 from Empire State College and a Masters in Adult Education from Buffalo State College in 2017.
 He is pleased to have a chance to serve on Faculty Council as the site director for the Applied Technologies Center and hopes to become more involved in union leadership.
 Bill enjoys all outdoor activities including hiking, biking, camping, and fishing.
 He has two huge dogs that he loves to walk in all four seasons of weather and incredible beauty of New York State.
 He has enjoyed 28 years of marriage to his wonderful wife as they raised their son and daughter.

 NYSUT PAC Representative